hensokkong/POS_SYSTEM_PYTHON/README.md

 # POS_SYSTEM_PYTHON
-Since, I cant upload folder into Github.
+Since, it not allow me to  upload whole folder(it said those file in folder is hidden) into Github.
 I have to zip it